Neotys-Labs/neoload-models/neoload-project/doc/v3/user-paths.md

 The User Path is a succession of web pages that may contain logical Actions such as Containers, Loops or Delays to create a more complex behavior.

+:warning: If the project already have a User Path with the same name from NeoLoad, the whole User Path will be __replaced__ by the as-code one.

 #### Available settings

 | Name                                | Description                                                                                                                                                | Accept variable | Required           | Since |